amit-ghimire/Multi-User-VR/README.md

 -A multi user VR scene is loaded with an avatar driven by FinalIK

 Notes:
-Set ur mic and speakers to the one you use before running the application for the voice chat to work
+Set your mic and speakers to the one you use before running the application for the voice chat to work